Trip PlannerActive trip

 • Day breadcrumb — a historical record showing your daily progression through the route.

 If GPS is denied or unavailable, a toast appears: "GPS unavailable — day completed without location."
 The day still completes.
-GPS capture is optional; the check-in always goes through.
+GPS capture is automatic but never blocks your check-in.

-GPS capture is optional.
+GPS capture happens automatically — no extra tap needed.
 If GPS is denied or unavailable, the day completes without a location breadcrumb.
 An orange warning indicator appears next to the Completed button as a reminder.

 Status indicators

-After completing a day, a small icon appears next to the "Completed" button:
+After checking in, a small icon appears next to the Checked in badge:

 IconMeaning